-Whilst children might be playing and having fun, your business is disrupted with staff not able to get to work.
+Whilst children might be playing and having fun, your business is disrupted with people not able to get to work.

-In this guide we’ll look at how you can minimise disruption as well as whether you have to pay staff who can’t get to work.
+In this guide we’ll look at how you can minimise disruption as well as whether you have to pay those who can’t get to work.

 Make a Plan!

-It’s not just snow that stops play, although snow tends to do it rather dramatically.
+It’s not just snow that stops play, although snow tends to do it rather dramatically (our view of dramtic may be a little different after the experiences of 2020).
 Public transport disruptions by other types of weather and strikes can have similar effects on a business.
 Rarely is severe bad weather or public transport disruption completely unpredicted.
 Especially in winter, keeping an eye on the weather forecast and making a plan is essential.

 This is about keeping your business running, knowing what is essential for you to keep going and how.

-In an ideal world, all your staff would battle into work regardless of the weather but in reality that isn’t possible.
+In an ideal world, everyone would battle into work regardless of the weather but in reality that isn’t possible.
 Cancelled trains, blocked roads and school closures can all stop people getting to work.
 Knowing who could be affected by each of these is an ideal start to your plan.

 Your plan will depend on the needs of the business and your employees, the type of work they do, where and how that is carried out.
 If you’re in a position where working from home is possible ensure employees know to take home equipment and work from there when bad weather looks likely.

 Working from home might be the obvious solution for people stuck in their homes but there are many situations where that just isn’t possible.
-If you’re a care company, for example, you need your staff at work.
-Know which staff are likely to be able to still get to work.
+If you’re a care company, for example, you need your people at work.
+Know who is likely to be able to still get to work.
 Those that walk for example may find getting to work possible whilst those further away may not be able to travel.
-Plan with those staff.
+Plan with those people.
 Ideally gain the goodwill of those who may need to come in at short notice, with discussions held well before the snow starts falling.
 Ensure you have up to date contact numbers and agree on the best method of communication.

-Whatever the plan for your organisation, focus on your essential services, communicate with staff and write it down.
+Whatever the plan for your organisation, focus on your essential services, communicate with the team and write it down.
 Keep an eye on the weather forecast and get ready to act.
 Don’t wait until the snow is on the ground.